U.S. Open final qualifying: Uihlein, McDowell, Surratt punch tickets in Texas

 The Dallas Athletic Club will host the largest contingent of LIV Golf players in final qualifying, with 14 competitors teeing it up on the Jack Nicklaus-designed Blue and Gold courses (Nicklaus won the 1963 PGA Championship on the Blue course originally designed by Ralph Plummer.
 The 36-hole format demands consistency over two rounds, and the field at Dallas is expected to be among the most competitive at any site.

-The LIV Golf players attempting to qualify at Dallas Athletic Club are: Abraham Ancer (Torque GC), Josele Ballester (Fireballs GC), Branden Grace (Southern Guards GC), Brendan Steele (HyFlyers GC), Byeong Hun An (Korean GC), Caleb Surratt (Legion XIII), Cameron Tringale (HyFlyers GC), David Puig (Fireballs GC), Graeme McDowell (OKGC), Harold Varner III (OKGC), Michael La Sasso (HyFlyers GC), Peter Uihlein (RangeGoats GC), Scott Vincent (HyFlyers GC), Sergio Garcia (Fireballs GC) and Tom McKibbin (Legion XIII).
+The LIV Golf players attempting to qualify at Dallas Athletic Club are: Abraham Ancer (Torque GC), Sebastian Muñoz (Torque GC), Josele Ballester (Fireballs GC), Branden Grace (Southern Guards GC), Brendan Steele (HyFlyers GC), Byeong Hun An (Korean GC), Caleb Surratt (Legion XIII), Cameron Tringale (HyFlyers GC), Graeme McDowell (OKGC), Harold Varner III (OKGC), Michael La Sasso (HyFlyers GC), Peter Uihlein (RangeGoats Golf Club), Scott Vincent (HyFlyers GC), and Sergio Garcia (Fireballs GC).

 Garcia arrives at Dallas having just earned his best finish of the 2026 season — a solo second-place finish at Maaden LIV Golf Virginia.
 The Fireballs GC captain is in peak form and will be among the favorites to advance.